AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/spa-architecture.md

   É aqui que a origem do aplicativo SPA e a origem do componente são verificadas.

    * O gerador de clientlib do NPM cria uma biblioteca do cliente a partir do projeto SPA.
-   * Essa biblioteca é retirada pelo Maven e implantada pelo plug-in Maven Build junto com o componente no autor do AEM.
+   * Essa biblioteca é retirada pelo Maven e implantada pelo plug-in Maven Build, juntamente com o componente, no autor do AEM.

 * **Autor do AEM**